drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Modification that Alters the Binding Orientation

-By analogy with ATP, Olomoucine (an ATP competitive inhibitor of the protein kinase CDK2) was expected to have the same binding mode as found for ATP.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/modification-that-alters-binding-orientation-fa598afa'><i class='fa fa-play' aria-hidden='true'></i></button>By analogy with ATP, Olomoucine (an ATP competitive inhibitor of the protein kinase CDK2) was expected to have the same binding mode as found for ATP.
 However, X-ray studies demonstrated an entirely different binding mode for it (analyzed in detail in the chapter structure-based drug design: analysis).
 Such a drastic effect should not be overlooked when interpreting the biological activities of adenine-based inhibitors (this is analyzed in detail in the chapter structure-based drug design: analysis).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.